MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1610.md

 ## About installing update 1610

 **Sites:**
 Update 1610 can only be installed at the top-level site of your hierarchy.
-This means you initiate the install from your central administration site if you have one, or from your stand-alone primary site.
-After the update installs at the top-tier site, child sites have the following update behavior:
+This means you initiate the installation from your central administration site if you have one, or from your stand-alone primary site.
+After the update gets installed at the top-tier site, child sites have the following update behavior:

 -   Child primary sites install the update automatically after the central administration site completes the installation of the update.
 You can use service windows to control when a site installs updates.
 Prior to version 1606, service windows were called maintenance windows.
 For more information, see [Service windows for site servers](/sccm/core/servers/manage/service-windows).